-- 1. No more than one 21⁄2 hour make-up testing session should be scheduled by any training program.
-This make-up session should take place as soon as possible after the regular testing sessions are concluded, but no later than Friday, October 17, 2014. - 2.
+- 1. The 21⁄2 hour make-up testing session should take place as soon as possible after the regular testing sessions are concluded, but no later than October 24, 2017. - 2.
 The requirements for the make-up testing session are the same as for the primary test administration.
 This session must follow the time limit, closed-book conditions, with the presence of a proctor at all times, even if only one resident is being tested. - 3.
 Residents who miss both Parts 1 and 2 of the regular testing sessions, or who miss Part 1 or Part 2 and are unable to attend the make-up session, may take the test under any reasonable arrangement approved by the director of residency training.
-Those persons must be reported as having been tested under nonstandardized conditions.
-(See the instructions on page 15 for completing Block D of the Part 1 answer sheet.)
+(See the instructions on page 14 for completing Block D of the Part 1 answer sheet.)